L1aoXingyu/llm-infer-bench/README.md

 ```

 ## Benchmarking Results
 All benchmarks were conducted on an NVIDIA A800-SXM4-80GB GPU connected via PCIe.
-We evaluated both 13B and 70B models.
+We evaluated both 13B and 70B llama models.

 ### Throughput
 We used the dummy dataset consisting of 1,000 sequences, each containing 512 input tokens.
 The model was configured to generate per-sequences with a maximum length (max_tokens) by ignoring the End-of-Sequence (EoS) token.